Jeep Cherokee (XJ): XJ in China

 American Motors established the first automobile manufacturing joint venture in the People's Republic of China to assemble the four-door Cherokee.
 Production continued after Chrysler's buyout of AMC.
 The Chinese market BJ 7250 (rear-wheel drive) and BJ 2021 (four-wheel drive) had a raised roof in the rear, as they were often meant to be chauffeur-driven.
 The BJ2021 was available with a 2.5 L engine and a four-speed manual gearbox for the 1985 through 2005 model years.
 For 1993, a 4 L I6 cylinder version was available paired to a five-speed manual transmission.
-The BJ7250 uses the same 2.5 L engine as the BJ2021, but includes a five-speed manual gearbox instead of a speed-speed unit.
+The BJ7250 uses the same 2.5 L engine as the BJ2021, but includes a five-speed manual gearbox instead of a four-speed unit.